 - tag-[TAG_KEY]: For each unique tag across all the devices returned in the query, there will be a column corresponding to that tag.
 If a device has a value defined for that key, the value will appear in its respective column.
 Note: If any of your devices has more than one value set for a specific key, there will be additional “tag” column(s) matching the maximum number of values of that tag on any one device.
 For any device that does not have multiple values for such a tag, the extra column(s) will be blank.

 |589de9bca1975a00017b2293||Gateway||Handles reporting from all second-floor sensors||edgeCompute||589de9bca1975a00017b229a||589de9bca1975a00017b2297||false|

 Each row in the file corresponds to a single device returned in the metadata query.

 Data table inputs return rows from one of your application’s data tables.
 You may only return the contents of one data table per input; however, you may create multiple inputs that query multiple data tables (or even the same data table).

 First, choose a data table from which to return rows for use in your notebook.
 This is required.

-You may optionally return a limited set of the rows from your data table by providing a query.
-(Not providing a query will return all of the table’s rows.)
-Defining queries is done in the same way as it is when browsing a data table; you may write simple or advanced queries to return the rows you’d like in your input dataset.
+You may optionally return a limited set of the rows from your data table by providing a data table query.
+Not providing a query will return all of the table’s rows.

 The result will be written to disk as a CSV file with the following columns: